darklakefi/android-wallet/HELIUS_SETUP.md

    - Create a new project
    - Copy your API key

-2. **Configure API Key:**
+2. **Configure API Key (Choose one method):**

-   - Open `app/src/main/java/fi/darklake/wallet/data/api/HeliusApiService.kt`
+   ### Method 1: Local Properties File (Recommended for Development)
+   - Copy `app/src/main/assets/local.properties.template` to `app/src/main/assets/local.properties`
-   - Replace `"your-helius-api-key-here"` with your actual API key
+   - Replace `YOUR_API_KEY_HERE` with your actual API key
-   - **Important:** In production, store this securely using Android secrets or environment variables
+   - The app will automatically load this key on startup
+   - This file is gitignored and won't be committed

+   ### Method 2: In-App Settings
+   - Open the app and go to Settings
+   - Enter your API key in the "HELIUS API KEY" field
+   - Tap "Save API Key"
+   - The key will be stored in app preferences

 ## API Features Implemented: